csgillespie/efficientR/main.md

 add_r = function(x, y) x + y
 ```

-In C++ it is a bit more long winded
+In C++ it is a bit more long winded:

 ```cpp